HaoyiZhu/Voice-Endpoint-Detection/README.md

 This repository contains codes of Project 1 for Intelligent speech recognition.
-This project aims to detect the voice endpoints in audio, which consists of two tasks: the first one based on linear classifier and speech short-term signal characteristics method, while the second one is based on statistical model classifier and speech frequency domain characteristics.
+This project aims to detect the voice endpoints in audio, which consists of two tasks: the first one based on simple linear classifier and short-term signal features, while the second one is based on statistical model classifier and frequency domain features.

 ## Requirements